timkley/tim-kleyersburg.de/articles/tailwindcss-with-css-variables/index.md

 With just using CSS we could also provide a live preview in the frontend for logged in vendors so they could see how their colour combination would look.

-Setting a CSS variable from JavaScript is as simple as calling the `setProperty` method on whichever element makes sense for your application.
+Setting a CSS variable from JavaScript is as simple as calling the `setProperty` method with the name of your variable and the new value on whichever element makes sense for your application.

 Since we set those variables for `:root` the `documentElement` made sense for us: